Arteinsana7/fullstack-intern-test-case-main/README.md

   "description": "An overview of fundamental chemistry concepts such as atomic structure..."
 }
 ```

+#### My Code :

+I modified the CourseController to fetch only the \_id, title, and description fields, removing unnecessary data.
+The CourseController calls the courseModel, uses the find method, and selects the specified fields based on the provided fetch parameters.

 ### Step 3 - use a human-readable identifier